idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 **Match case** = Checkbox.
 If enabled, CafeTran takes into account the text case when looking for matches, differentiating identical Translation Units that only differ in case type (uppercase or lowercase).

 **Greedy exact matches** = Checkbox.
-With this option enabled, CafeTran does not stop the search at the found exact match(es) for the current segment, but it continues looking for fuzzy matches and fragments.
-Switching on this option is not recommended for slower computers and huge translation memories.
+With this option OFF, CafeTran does not stop the search at the found exact match(es) for the current segment, but it continues looking for fuzzy matches and fragments.
+Switching OFF this option is not recommended for slower computers and huge translation memories.

 **Duplicates option** = Drop-down menu.
 Choices: Keep all duplicates, Keep newer duplicates, Keep old duplicates.
 Default: Keep newer duplicates.
 <!--- TODO Igor add text for this option? --->